This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 822166

 What can be applied for?

 Project teams with three research partners from three different countries participating in this NORFACE Call may request a maximum of € 1.2 million in total across these partners.
 Project teams with four or more research partners from at least four different countries participating in this NORFACE Call may request a maximum of € 1.5 million total across these partners.
 Projects can have a duration of up to 36 consecutive months, with a minimum of 24 months.
 Each research partner may request funding in accordance with the national or regional eligibility rules applicable to them.

-The NORFACE Governance partners are pleased to announce that the total reserved budget for this Call is € 17.6 million.
+The NORFACE Governance partners have reserved a total budget for this Call of € 17.6 million.
 This programme is funded by 21 funding agencies from 19 countries across Europe and the European Commission under Horizon 2020 (grant agreement No 822166).

 Funding can be applied for by researchers from the following countries: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Lithuania, Luxembourg, Ireland, The Netherlands, Norway, Poland, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.

-Applicants invited to the second stage will receive an invitation in May 2019 to submit a Full Proposal by 10 September 2019, 14.00 CET (NB this date may be subject to change).
-Eligible Full Proposals are submitted for assessment to external reviewers and applicants will be able to comment on the external reviews.
+Eligible Full Proposals are submitted for assessment to external reviewers and applicants will be able to comment on the external reviews (rebuttal).
 The Evaluation Panel then assesses the applications, reviews, and rebuttals, arriving at a list of projects recommended for funding based on the assessment criteria.
-The NORFACE Network Board expects to make funding decisions and inform applicants in March 2020.
+The NORFACE Network Board expects to make funding decisions and inform applicants in March/early April 2020.